ngb1/HW9-SQL/README.md

 ## Submission

-* Created an image file of my ERD.
+* Created the `thereal_QuickDBD-export.png` image file of my ERD.

-* Created a `.sql` file of my table schemata.
+* Created the `thereal_QuickDBD-export.sql` file of my table schemata.

-* Created a `.sql` file of my queries.
+* Created the `Answers.sql` file of my queries.

-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.
+* Createe and uploaded a repository with the above files to GitHub and post a link on BootCamp Spot.

 ## Authors